0

 Summary

-The VCA is currently a partner in five active funds.
-Businesses interested in funding should visit the Funds' websites for more information:
+Businesses interested in funding should visit the Funds' websites for more information.
+The VCA is currently a partner in four active funds.

 • Avesta Colorado Fund invests in Colorado-based seed-stage founders driving decarbonization and economic inclusion for a more sustainable and prosperous future.